This rule is established by authority conferred upon the chancellor of higher education in section 3333.04 of the Revised Code.

-Narrative report: The narrative report shall include a description of: the nature of the research activities to be housed in the facility; the scholarly merit of these activities; the project's impact on the strategic needs of the state; the role of the project in addressing the human resource needs of the discipline(s) involved as described in the section on educational activities, paragraph (G) of this rule; the role of the investment in leveraging additional resources and attracting long-term economic development for Ohio; and the funding and research opportunities a positive board decision would provide the institution.
+Narrative report: The narrative report shall include a description of: the nature of the research activities to be housed in the facility; the scholarly merit of these activities; the project's impact on the strategic needs of the state; the role of the project in addressing the human resource needs of the discipline(s) involved as described in the section on educational activities, paragraph (G) of this rule; the role of the investment in leveraging additional resources and attracting long-term economic development for Ohio; and the funding and research opportunities a positive department decision would provide the institution.

 (b) Studies: Copies of any feasibility and/or planning studies that outline the construction and/or renovation planned for the specific facilities shall be included.

 (c) Budget: A separate budget shall be prepared which identifies the costs for planning and construction/renovation of the facilities and the timetable for the project.

 (9) Investment fund proposal review

 (a) The distribution of monies from the investment fund shall be made in one or more competitive rounds each year.
 A request for proposals shall be issued by the Ohio department of higher education before the review.

 (b) All proposals shall be reviewed by the chancellor's staff with the advice of the university research officers and two college representatives acting as an advisory council to the chancellor and, if necessary, statewide research advisory councils.
 The research Officers council shall advise the chancellor on issues of:

 (i) The level of support requested, which can include an analysis of the adequacy of the funds to support the proposed activities or facilities and the strength of institutional commitment;